 Historic District has a wide range of accommodation options, you can find budget hotels but mostly mid-range and luxury hotels.

-Stay in Historic District if you are first-time visitors; You are looking for a central location; you travel without a car; you want to stay in a safe neighborhood; You just intend to walk around and enjoy your surroundings.
+Stay in Historic District if you are first-time visitors; You are looking for a central location; you travel without a car; you want to stay in a safe neighborhood;

 Best places to stay in Savannah in Historic District for first-timers: